freifunk-berlin/firmware/README.md

 cd openwrt
 cd feeds/luci
 ```
-Then just add a new commit with your changes and squash it with the commit relating to the patch-file.
+Then just add a new commit with your changes and squash it or rebase it to the originating commit.
+To update the
-To update the patch-file use the same `git format-patch` sequence as you did when creating the patch
+patch-file use the same `make update-patches` sequence as you did when creating the patch initially.

-initially.
+By squashing / rebasing you ensure, that your changes will not become a separate patch-file, but stays just a clean
+patch-file.

 #### Delete a patch